psb-david-petty/www-tutorial/doc/tags.md

 1. `<a>`	Defines a hyperlink
 1. `<abbr>`	Defines an abbreviation or an acronym
 1. `<acronym>`	**Not supported in HTML5.** Use `<abbr>` instead.
 Defines an acronym
-1. `<a1. ddress>`	Defines contact information for the author/owner of a document
+1. `<address>`	Defines contact information for the author/owner of a document
 1. `<applet>`	**Not supported in HTML5.** Use `<embed>` or `<object>` instead.
 Defines an embedded applet
 1. `<area>`	Defines an area inside an image map
 1. `<article>`	Defines an article